alias: nt3 up

 Examples

-# Push the source language file (default)
+# Push all discovered language files (default)

 nt3 push